Citation, DOI and article data

-References are essential to the pursuit of the high academic standards we are aiming at Radiopaedia.org.
+References are essential to the pursuit of the high academic standards we are aiming for at Radiopaedia.org.

 - each article should have at least 3-4 references

-- all reference material should be cited in the reference section
+- all references should be cited in the reference section

-- references should be sought in following order of preference:
+- references should be sought in the following descending order of preference:

-- online journals with complete text available without subscription (e.g Radiology and Radiographics)
+- online journals with complete text available without subscription (e.g. AJR and RadioGraphics)

 When citing the reference from the text: